-Sling TV is an over-the-top (OTT) service that works by streaming programming directly through your Wi-Fi network.
+Sling TV is an over-the-top (OTT) service that works by allowing you to stream directly through your Wi-Fi network.
 With Sling TV, you can watch live stream sports and shows as well as on-demand shows.

 Sling TV lets you tune into live networks like Bravo, ESPN, History Channel, and HGTV.
 But that’s not all.
 Like other popular video-on-demand (VOD) streaming services such as Disney+ and Netflix, Sling TV also offers a library of on-demand videos you can watch anytime.

 Once you sign up for a Sling TV membership, just download the app and make sure you have a Wi-Fi connection to one of your devices to start watching.

 Sling TV is an app-based streaming service, meaning you can watch it from the Sling app on your current smart television, streaming device, phone, or tablet.
 With Sling TV, you’ll have much more mobility than you do with cable since you can enjoy your favorite shows and movies from your iOS and/or Android smartphone, tablet, smart TV, or gaming console.
 If you don’t have a smart TV, you can stream to your TV with a streaming device, like one of Roku’s devices or Google Chromecast to stream from your smartphone to your TV.